multiversx/mx-sdk-dapp-core/README.md

 ## Debugging your dApp

-Use lerna or npm link
+The recommended way to debug your application is by using [lerna](https://lerna.js.org/).
+Make sure you have the same package version in sdk-daap-core's package.json and in your project's package.json.

-In your project, make sure to use the `preserveSymlinks` option in the server configuration to ensure that the symlinks are preserved, for ease of development.
+If you preffer to use [npm link](https://docs.npmjs.com/cli/v11/commands/npm-link), make sure to use the `preserveSymlinks` option in the server configuration:

 ```js
   resolve: {